Big-Zaza/Hospitalsite/README.md

 # Hospitalsite
-This repo is to integrate a small hospital site to a CI/CD pipeline
+This repo is to integrate a CI/CD pipeline on a hospital website.